DigiBP/25DIGIBP1/README.md

 ![Receive department measure](Readme%20-%20Appendix/Pictures/DataFlow_ReceiveDepartmentMeasureForm.png)

-As soon as the departments responsible person submits the form, the form values will again be posted to the camunda workflow engine with the measure documentation by a make scenario.
+As soon as the departments responsible person submits the form, the form values will again be posted to the camunda workflow engine with the measure documentation by another Make scenario ([Make - Documentation of department measures](Make/)).

 ![Scenario 2 & 3 path](Readme%20-%20Appendix/Pictures/Dataflow_scenario2Scenario3.png)